hpcaitech/ColossalAI/applications/ColossalChat/examples/README.md

 ## GRPO Training and DeepSeek R1 reproduction
 We support GRPO (Group Relative Policy Optimization), which is the reinforcement learning algorithm used in DeepSeek R1 paper.
 In this section, we will walk through GRPO training with an example trying to reproduce Deepseek R1's results in mathematical problem solving.

+**Note: Currently, our PPO and GRPO pipelines are still under extensive development (integration with Ray and the inference engine).
+The speed is primarily limited by the rollout process, as we are using a naive generation approach without any acceleration.
+This experiment is focused solely on verifying the correctness of the GRPO algorithm.
+We will open-source the new version of code as soon as possible, so please stay tuned.**

 ### GRPO Model Selection
 We finally select the base version of [Qwen2.5-3B](https://huggingface.co/Qwen/Qwen2.5-3B).
 We also did experiments on the instruct version [Qwen2.5-3B-Instruct](https://huggingface.co/Qwen/Qwen2.5-3B-Instruct) but the later one fails to explore more diversed output.
 We recommend to use base models (without SFT) and use a few SFT steps (see [SFT section](#rlhf-training-stage1---supervised-instructs-tuning)) to correct the base model's output format before GRPO.